The complex issue of crime against the trans community

 Robertson said Gibson’s death affected him personally.

-"Chyna's death was really close because I knew her,” he explained.
+"Chyna's death was really close because I knew her,” Roberston said.
 “We were all in the same circle of friends.
 I really felt the need that when Ciara, and also with Chyna, I really felt the urgency for my position to come out like I have never have before and continue to try and fight."

 Even with that outreach, some transgender people said they have to remain cautious, even around police.